kevinchoik/youbot_nodes/README.md

 # Running

+If running on the actual youBot, launch the ROS wrapper for the desired configuration of the youBot (in this example, I use the single arm, no base version):

+`roslaunch youbot_driver_ros_interface youbot_driver_arm_only.launch`

+Regardless of running on the actual youBot or just in simulation, a simulated youBot is required.
 In one terminal window, load a world in RViz that contains at least the youBot.
 An empty world with just the youBot can be launched with:

 `roslaunch youbot_moveit demo.launch`